felixge/node-buffy/README.md

 ### reader.compact()

-Force a compaction of the internal buffer to the maximum size needed, discarding data already read.
+Force a compaction of the internal buffer to the minimum size needed, discarding data already read.